 The Authority currently has responsibility for closure and post-closure care related to two landfill sites and two transfer stations.
 The landfills include the old landfill site, formerly owned by the Roanoke Valley Regional Solid Waste Management Board, which closed in 1994 and the Smith Gap landfill placed in service during 1994.
-The new landfill has an estimated remaining life of approximately 28 years based on its part B permitted capacity.
+The new landfill has a total estimated remaining life of approximately 23.8 years, which is comprised of Phase I-VI (constructed capacity) with a total estimated remaining life of approximately 2.7 years and Phase VII-IX (unconstructed capacity) with a total estimated remaining life of approximately 21.1 years.
 State and Federal laws and regulations require that the Authority place a final cover on its landfill(s) when closed and perform certain maintenance and monitoring functions for a minimum of thirty years after closure.